-I started writing movie reviews in July 2013 to share my thoughts with people about some of my favorite movies.
-Since I can remember I have always admired and loved romantic theme movies whether they be heart-felt dramas or laugh out comedies.
-When Zoe from The Sporadic Chronicles of a Beginner Blogger welcomed my enthusiasm to publish a Top 10 genre piece, I decided to tackle one of toughest lists I could ever write, my favorite romantic movies.
+I started writing movie reviews in July 2013 to share my thoughts with people about some of my favourite movies.
+Since I can remember I have always admired and loved romantic theme movies whether they be heartfelt dramas or laugh out comedies.
+When Zoe from The Sporadic Chronicles of a Beginner Blogger welcomed my enthusiasm to publish a Top 10 genre piece, I decided to tackle one of the toughest lists I could ever write, my favourite romantic movies.

 But you have clicked on this post to read about my top 10, so without further ado, here we go!

 10. You’ve Got Mail – Oh some of you are going to be mad at me for picking You’ve Got Mail over Sleepless in Seattle, but for me personally, there’s so much more to love in this movie.
 This is the second rom-com themed movie to star Tom Hanks and Meg Ryan, set about five years after their first encounter.
 These two fall in love with each other again, but this time modern technology plays cupid.
 Hanks and Ryan share unbelievable chemistry on-screen that other pretend couples would envy.
 They are both easy-going with charming personalities that make audiences beg for them to get together at the end.
 In a foreshadowing of things to come, dating ads today claim that 1 out 5 relationships start online and You’ve Got Mail was the trendsetter.